'Public Calamity' As California Wildfires Leave Apocalyptic Scenes In Wine Country

 Gov. Jerry Brown has declared a state of emergency in at least eight counties, including Napa, Sonoma, and Mendocino.
 Brown has also asked President Trump to issue a major disaster declaration, to help support local and state agencies responding to the fires.

-Two large fires are raging in Napa County: the Tubbs Fire had burned 27,000 acres as of Tuesday morning, and the Atlas Fire had burned 25,000 as of Monday night.
-Fire officials are not offering a containment estimate for those blazes.
-In Mendocino County, the Redwood Complex fire west of the Mendocino National Forest consumed 19,000 acres.

 Several fires spread with intense speed after being reported on Sunday.
-Since then, some 1,5000 structures, including hundreds of homes, have been lost.
+Since then, some 1,500 structures, including hundreds of homes, have been lost.
 At least two wineries were destroyed; others have been damaged.
+Napa wineries that were affected include Signorello and William Hill.

+Two large fires are raging in or near Napa County: the Tubbs Fire has burned 27,000 acres as of Tuesday morning, and the Atlas Fire had burned 25,000 acres as of Monday night.
+Fire officials are not offering a containment estimate for those blazes.
+In Mendocino County, the Redwood Complex fire west of the Mendocino National Forest consumed 21,000 acres.
+And to the east in Yuba County, the Cascade fire burned 11,500 acres and was 15 percent contained on Tuesday.

+In Sonoma County, the city of Santa Rosa has declared a local emergency, citing fire damage as a "public calamity."
+Mandatory evacuations were declared in several areas; Santa Rosa officials imposed a public curfew lasting from 6:45 p.m. to 7:15 a.m.

 The fire consumed the Hilton Sonoma Wine Country, a longtime tourist hub.
 As seen in a dramatic video by member station KQED's John Sepulvado, the fire ravaged the building even as its sprinkler system kept running.